ryanmyang/chatgpt-chrome-extension-firefox/README.md

 ```

 Copy `.env-example` into a new file named `.env` and add your ChatGPT email and password.
+Note: If you are using google login, make sure to go into server.js and change `isGoogleLogin` to `true`

 ###### Run the server

 First navigate to the directory of this repo on your machine

 Then run the server so the extension can communicate with ChatGPT.
 ```bash